 Who is VHDA?

-Since our creation in 1972 by the Virginia General Assembly, VHDA has helped Virginians attain quality, affordable housing through public-private partnerships with local governments, community service organizations, lenders, Realtors, developers and many others.
+When homes are affordable and accessible to jobs, good schools and transportation, everyone benefits.
+Individual lives are improved and communities as a whole grow stronger.
+VHDA was created in 1972 by the General Assembly to help Virginians attain quality, affordable housing.
+We carry out this mission by working in public-private partnerships with local governments, community service organizations, lenders, Realtors, developers and many others.
 We provide mortgages for first-time homebuyers, as well as financing for apartment communities and neighborhood revitalization efforts.
 We offer free homebuyer classes, support housing counseling, and help people with disabilities and the elderly make their homes more livable.
 We also administer the federal Housing Choice Voucher and Housing Credit programs in Virginia.
-VHDA is self-supporting and receives no state taxpayer dollars to fund its programs.
-Instead, we raise money in the capital markets, and we contribute a significant portion of our net revenues each year to help meet Virginia’s housing needs.
+VHDA is self-supporting and receives no state taxpayer dollars to fund our programs.
+Instead, we raise money in the capital markets, and we contribute a significant portion of our net revenues each year to help meet Virginia’s most difficult housing needs.

 Since our founding, VHDA has committed financing for more than 182,000 single family homes and 144,000 multifamily units.